Join Us

 UNIVERSITY OF BUCKINGHAM in partnership with THE GARDENS TRUST

-The course will be a research- rather than taught-degree and can be taken over 1 or 2 years.
+The course is a research- rather than taught-degree and can be taken over 1 or 2 years.

 Seminars will be held at the university’s base in central London while the lectures will be online.
 To find out more.